 alone make peace.
 They are continually talking about their

-.
+patriotic duty.
 It is not their but your patriotic duty that

-.
+they are concerned about.
 There is a decided difference.
 Their

 patriotic duty never takes them to the firing line or chucks them into the